Cancer Risk and Prevention

 How you might see it on a label: lean beef, extra-lean beef

-What it means: These terms can be used to describe how much fat is in meat, poultry, seafood, and game meats.
+What it means: These terms can be used to describe how much fat is in meat, seafood, and game meats.

 High

-How you might see it on a label: high calcium, high-fiber
+How you might see it on a label: high-calcium, high-fiber

 What it means: This term can be used if the food contains 20% or more of the Daily Value of a certain nutrient per serving.
 Look for this term if you’re trying to get more of a certain nutrient.

-Other terms that may be used: Rich in, and excellent source of.
+Other terms that may be used: Rich in, and excellent source of

 Good source